-So, do you go by Kim or do you have any nicknames?
+Do you go by Kim, or do you have any nicknames?

 Just Kim!
-My family has always called my Kimberly, and my friends and co-workers have always called me Kim (or my initials- KM).
+My family has always called me Kimberly, and my friends and co-workers have always called me Kim (or my initials- KLH).
 I’m happy to respond to anything as long as it’s not Kimmy!

-In your words, what is your job at Frontier?
+In your words, what is your job at Beaverton?

-Why did you decide to work at Frontier and now at Beaverton Pet Clinic?
+Why did you decide to work at Beaverton?

 Tell us a little-known fact about you!

-I have been riding horses for 25 years and used to compete all over the Midwest and throughout college on the east coast.
-At one point I worked at a show horse barn that also had a private zoo attached – giraffes, zebras, orangutans, cheetahs – you name it!
+I have been riding horses for most of my life and used to compete all over the Midwest and throughout college on the east coast.
+At one point, I worked at a show horse barn that also had a private zoo attached – giraffes, zebras, orangutans, cheetahs – you name it!
 We would be riding around outside and could hear the wild animal calls!
 I’m also a die-hard John Candy fan, and I should be embarrassed to admit Uncle Buck is one of my favorite movies.